See the Office of University Registrar (OUR) website for information on the following:

 Bruce C. McDonald Memorial LLM Entrance Award

-Established in memory of Bruce C. McDonald, LLB'63, by friends, colleagues, and co-workers, and awarded annually to support an incoming graduate student in the LLM or PhD program.
+Established in memory of Bruce C. McDonald, LLB'63, by friends, colleagues, and co-workers, on the basis of academic excellence to funding eligible Master’s or doctoral students enrolled in Law.

 H.R.
 Stuart Ryan Fellowship in Law for Students from the International Commonwealth